-- The projector has two power switches: main power switch and POWER button (POWER ON and OFF on the remote control) - When plugging in or unplugging the supplied power cable, make sure that the main power switch is pushed to the off[O] position.
+- The projector has two power switches: main power switch and POWER (ON/ STAND BY) button. - When plugging in or unplugging the supplied power cable, make sure that the main power switch is pushed to the off (O) position.
 Failure to do so may cause damage to the projector.

-To turn on the main power to the projector, press the Main Power switch to the ON position (1).
+To turn on the main power to the projector, press the Main Power switch to the on position (1).